 There are different types of immunity in your body.
 Let us discuss them briefly:

 You are born with some level of immunity, and it includes the external barriers of your body.

 This is your first line of defense against pathogens like your skin and mucous membranes of the throat and gut.

 This response is general and non-specific.
 In case, a pathogen attacks your body, the innate system kicks in.

 This protects you from pathogens that develop as you grow through life.

 As with time, when we are exposed to pathogens or get vaccines against them, we build a library of antibodies against different pathogens.

 This is also sometimes referred to as immunological memory because our immune system remembers previous enemies.

-This type of immunity is borrowed from another source, however, it does not lasts forever.
+This type of immunity is borrowed from another source, however, it does not last forever.

 For example, a baby receives antibodies from the mother.
 This passive immunity protects the baby from some infections during the early years of life.